Tom Hanks Sends The White House Press Corps A Caffeine Infusion (Again)

 "To the White House Press Corps," Hanks wrote.
 "Keep up the good fight for Truth, Justice, and the American Way.
 Especially the Truth part."

-The story of Hanks and his efforts to keep the press corps alert is a long one that dates back to the George W. Bush presidency.
+The story of Hanks and his efforts to keep the press corps alert dates back to the George W. Bush presidency.

 In 2004, the Washington Post's Reliable Sources column ran this item: